Justin Wilson (baseball): Cincinnati Reds

 On July 28, 2021, Wilson was traded to the Cincinnati Reds along with Luis Cessa in exchange for Jason Parker.
 On April 27, 2022, Wilson was placed on the 10-day IL retroactive to April 24 with elbow soreness.
 On May 27, he was transferred to the 60-day IL and underwent Tommy John surgery on June 3 with a 14 to 16 month recovery time expected.

 Milwaukee Brewers

 On February 18, 2023, Wilson signed a one-year contract with the Milwaukee Brewers that included a club option for the 2024 season.
+After beginning the year on the injured list while he continued to recover from Tommy John, Wilson was activated to make his Brewers debut on July 28.
+He sustained an injury to his lat while warming up in the bullpen, and was placed back on the injured list the following day.
+On August 5, manager Craig Counsell announced that Wilson would miss the remainder of the season as a result of the lat injury.
+He became a free agent following the season.

+Cincinnati Reds (second stint)

+On February 16, 2024, Wilson signed a minor league contract with the Los Angeles Dodgers.
+On March 12, he opted out of his contract and returned to free agency.
+Three days later, Wilson signed a $1.5 million plus incentives major league contract to return to the Reds.

+Boston Red Sox

+On November 14, 2024, Wilson signed a one-year contract with the Boston Red Sox.

 Pitching style

 Wilson throws hard four-seam and two-seam fastballs that average 95–96 MPH (topping out at 99 MPH).
 He also throws a cut fastball in the 90–94 MPH range.
 His primary offspeed pitch is a curveball that averages 83–87 MPH.